 Professor Rudolph Zinn, senior lecturer in Forensic and Crime investigation at the University of South Africa and author of the book entitled “Home invasion: robbers disclose what you should know”, offers a wealth of insight into the motives, target selection, methods of gaining access and the use of violence in home invasions.

-His interviews with convicted house robbers have certainly aided us in putting this article together and is a must-read for any homeowner.
-Although Zinn does point out that no level of security can completely prevent robbers, that are set on targeting a specific home they believe contains a large amount of valuables, from carrying out an attack, certain security measures and hyper vigilance can certainly deter them.
+His interviews with convicted house robbers have certainly aided us in putting this article together and are a must-read for any homeowner.
+Although Zinn does point out that no level of security can completely prevent robbers, that are set on targeting a specific home they believe contains a large number of valuables, from carrying out an attack, certain security measures and hypervigilance can certainly deter them.
 There is no single method or habit that can work well enough to deter home invaders from targeting your home; it is a combination of several critical security measures and habits that may very well save your life and that of your family.